Email FacebookTwitterMenu burgerClose thin

 In addition to these steps, here are three basic bond ladder concepts that you will need to learn before investing:

 • Spacing: The height between each rung represents the proximity of your bonds’ points of maturity.
 This can range from every few months to several years.
 Most experts suggest keeping the spacing roughly equal.
 Longer ladders tend to produce higher income since bonds with longer maturities tend to offer greater coupon rates.
-Shorter ladders may reduce the average return of the bond ladder, but it also reduces reinvestment risk and increases liquidity.
-If you have short-term savings goal or think you may need to access the funds in the near future, design your ladder with points of maturity every few months.
+Shorter ladders may reduce the average return of the bond ladder, but they also reduce reinvestment risk and increase liquidity.

 • Materials: The materials you make your ladder from are the types of bonds you choose to invest in.
 As with a real ladder, you want to find stable, high-quality bonds.
 It’s also important to pick bonds that can’t be called away early by the issuer.
-Moody’s and Standard and Poor’s ratings can help you decide, but it’s important to do your own research, too.
+Moody’s and Standard and Poor’s ratings can help you decide, but it’s important to do your research, too.
 Municipal bonds may have tax advantages and treasury bonds come with a credit guarantee, but corporate bonds usually have higher yields.
-Just remember that the bonds with the highest yields aren’t necessarily best.
-You should pick at least 10 different securities to diversify your portfolio.

 Pros of Using a Bond Ladder